drgerg/Pi-based-weather-station/README.md

 # The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station

+November 28, 2020 NOTE: The WeatherPi made it through Hurricane Sally and the rest of the hurricane season just fine.
+It recorded over two feet of rainfall, and winds in excess of 75mph before the power went out and the battery eventually died.
+I am very proud of the performance of the system and tickled pink that what has become the Pi-Net works so well.

 Sept.
 14, 2020 NOTE: The YuHan power supply died during a lightening storm.
 I replaced it with the guts from a dead inexpensive UPS and a 120VAC to 12VDC supply.
 I replaced the UPS's dead battery with a fresh 5AH battery (which was twice the size of the original.)
 If you're interested in this build, keep this in mind.
 I'll get those details updated here as soon as I can. (new photos in PICS folder)

 Project Initialized October 2019.